agavrel/42_CheatSheet/README.md

 Movie | **[Matrix](https://en.wikipedia.org/wiki/The_Matrix)** | :two_hearts: | *by the Wachowskis*

 ---
-## :gem: Curated list of recommended Manuals, Books, Videos, Blog Articles and Tutorials
+## :earth_asia: Curated list of Manuals, Books, Videos, Articles and Tutorials

 *Only petty thieves would google "torrent" or "pdf" keywords, real Gentlemen would purchase a digital copy*

+---
 ### 0x00 C Knowledge

 > **C is [quirky](https://en.wiktionary.org/wiki/quirky), flawed, and an enormous success** ― *[Dennis Ritchie, Creator of the C language](https://en.wikipedia.org/wiki/Dennis_Ritchie)*